As featured in:

 Article 3 The Services

-3.3 As part of the Recommendation Services, Americans Overseas may also provide a Visitor the option not to contact a Service Provider directly, but (instead) opt for the Communication and Filing Services as further referred to in Article 5.
+3.4 As part of the Recommendation Services, Americans Overseas may also provide a Visitor the option not to contact a Service Provider directly, but (instead) opt for the Communication and Filing Services as further referred to in Article 5, as far as the services requested by the Visitor are covered by the Communication and Filing Services.

 Article 4 Recommendation Services

-4.1 By means of the completion and submission of the Intake Form, the Visitor explicitly requests Americans Overseas to provide the Visitor with a (in no manner binding) recommendation of a Service Provider.
+4.1 By means of the completion and submission of the Intake Form, the Visitor explicitly requests Americans Overseas to provide the Visitor with a (in no manner binding) recommendation of a Service Provider for such Third Party Services as specifically indicated by the Visitor.

-4.2 Americans Overseas shall, on the basis of the content of the Intake Form as provided by the Visitor, try – on a best effort basis – to recommend to the Visitor a Service Provider within its Network that is deemed capable of offering the services needed and/or requested by the Visitor.
-In its effort to provide a recommendation, Americans Overseas shall in no event provide or be deemed to provide financial and/or fiscal advice to the Visitor.
+4.2 Americans Overseas shall, on the basis of the content of the Intake Form, including but not limited to the request of certain Third Party Services, as provided by the Visitor, try – on a best effort basis – to recommend to the Visitor a Service Provider within its Network that is deemed capable of offering the Third Party Services needed and/or requested by the Visitor.
+In its effort to provide a recommendation, Americans Overseas shall in no event provide or be deemed to provide any (financial and/or fiscal and/or other) advice to the Visitor.

 4.3 Any Service Provider recommended by Americans Overseas may be having its offices within the country of residence of the Visitor and/or any other country (explicitly including, but not limited to, the United States of America).